pacelliv/token-indexer/README.md

 npm run preview
 ```

-After building the project and launching the local environment visit the `/erc20-indexer` and `/nft-indexer` pages and start making queries.
+After building the project and launching the local environment, open http://localhost:4173/ on your browser and visit the `/erc20-indexer` and `/nft-indexer` pages and start making queries.

 ### Built With 👷🏻‍♀️👷🏻